 The Founder’s career highlights include several appointments: Senior Research Technician at Cornell University Medical College, Research worker at Columbia University College of Medicine and Research Affiliate at MIT (1/2006-12/2008).

-Major Obsession tells the story of the author–a former army major–who is a native of the seaport city of Portsmouth, Virginia.
+Major Obsession or the inexpensive e-book version tells the story of the author–a former army major–who is a native of the seaport city of Portsmouth, Virginia.
 Opportunities for African-American youth were extremely limited at that time.
 As the grandson of a Pentecostal minister from Dominica, West Indies, Turner survives overt racism and disillusionment during his early years in the south.
 Unfortunately, this experience continues during and after the Vietnam War.
 Discontented, Turner bravely leaves home and hitch-hikes to Brooklyn seeking adventure.
 Above all, Turner tells how he overcomes every obstacle of war and peace to meet his goals.
 For this reason, the author’s major obsession is to prove to others that they are wrong about him.
 Presently, the author devotes his life to presenting the gospel of Jesus Christ to the world.

 Identifying the Biological Temple Veil